rfratto/viceroy/container/README.md

 * `base-linuxonly`: Cross-compilers for various Linux architectures.
 * `base-full`: Cross-compilers for all supported operating systems.

 To build the worker container with the `base-linuxonly` base image, run `make container` from the root of the repository.

 To build the worker container with the `base-full` base image, run `make FULL_BASE_IMAGE=1 container` from the root of the repository.
+You will need an `OSXCROSS_SDK_URL` environment environment variable which refers to a file or URL containing the packaged osxcross SDK.
+Refer to the [OSXCross instructions][] for full details.